edizmetin/ZygorGuidesViewer/README.md

 - (Recommended) Zygor Leveling Guide : Integrated within the addon when ported.
 This is the most complete leveling guide as it was made specifically for this Addon.
   - All credits go to the original author Zygor !
-- Auto generated TUG : Automated port of TUG guide from his google sheet to this addon in the Zygor format.
+- Auto generated TUG (Currently disabled due to a bug) : Automated port of TUG guide from his google sheet to this addon in the Zygor format.
 This port is experimental and has not been tested yet.
   - This guide is entirely open source and free (compared to Zygor which is usually paid), all credits go to TUG !
 - TUG manual port (max level 36 !) : TUG ported a few of his guides manually to the Zygor addon, these have better integration with Zygor than auto generated ones but only go to level 36 (not everything was tested)